hubertstrawa/animation-on-scroll/README.md

 # animation-on-scroll
-Playing around with ScrollMagic.s and GSAP animations
+Playing around with ScrollMagic.js and GSAP animations

 ## Demo